Harry Stack Sullivan

 Anxiety disorders as hypervigilance to perceived relational threats—rejection, judgment, abandonment.

-Personality disorders as rigid self-systems formed in response to chaotic or invalidating relationships.
+Personality disorders as rigid self-systems formed in response to chaotic or invalidating relationships earlier in life.

 Therapy as a Human Encounter

-This ethos resonates with contemporary relational and psychodynamic therapies, which emphasize the therapeutic relationship as the vehicle for change.
-In a world increasingly mediated by screens and algorithms, Sullivan’s insistence on the primacy of human connection feels almost radical.
+Sullivan’s approach resonates with many contemporary relational and psychodynamic therapies, which emphasize the therapeutic relationship as the vehicle for change.
+In a world increasingly mediated by screens and algorithms, Sullivan’s insistence on the importance of human connection feels the opposite of new developments in psychotherapy such as text-based online therapy and telehealth sessions.

 A Legacy of Empathy